jmacarthur/aoc2017/README.md

-# aoc2017
+# Jim's solutions to Advent of Code 2017

-Solutions to Advent of Code, 2017
+See https://adventofcode.com/2017 for the challenge.